ChildrensMedicalResearchInstitute/ptm-visquant/how_to.md

 |`lineColour`||Colour of markup line.
 This field accepts any valid HTML colour name or hexadecimal.
 If unspecified, a random colour will be assigned to each unique value specified in the `type` column.|
 |`heatmap_*`||A numerical value to quantify an amount of some modification.
 Columns will be collapsed into the heatmap in the order in which they are specified.
 This column may be repeated as many times as necessary for each set of heatmap values.|

-An example CSV file which includes only the required fields.
+Here is an example CSV file which includes only the required fields.

 ```
 accession,type,start